sandialabs/slycat/docs/source/manual/data.table.rst

   2, 2.5, 2, smb://host.example.com/collab/sim3/stress.jpg

+**Media Formats**

+The Slycat™ Parameter Space model supports many media formats.
+See :ref:`mediasupport-ref-label` for the full specification.

 **XY Pairs**

 The Parameter Space model recognizes pairs of columns in the data table, such as pairs of (x, y) coordinates.
-When XY pairs are present Slycat allows a user to visualize that pair with a single selection in the Navbar, instead of individually selecting the X-axis variable and the Y-axis variable.
+When XY pairs are present Slycat™ allows a user to visualize that pair with a single selection in the Navbar, instead of individually selecting the X-axis variable and the Y-axis variable.
 To enable this feature and mark the pair of columns, the 2 column labels are prefaced with [XYpair X] and [XYpair Y].
 The column label string is placed after the preface, and the label is closed with an X or a Y. When both labels are combined in the Navbar control the final X or Y character is dropped.

 Here are several examples of valid XY pair column labels: